 To avoid computer infections and damage that can be done by them, handle emails that are received from unknown or suspicious addresses with care.
 Especially if these emails contain links or attachments.
 Most are presented as official and legitimate, however, they usually have no relevance to the recipients at all.
 Therefore, download software from official websites and using direct links.
 Do not use dubious software download channels such as Peer-to-Peer networks (torrent clients, eMule etc.), unofficial/dubious websites, third party downloaders, etc. to download software.
 Software should be updated using tools provided by official software developers only and not third party tools.
 Do not use software "cracking" tools to avoid paying for official software.
 Cracking tools are often used by cyber criminals to proliferate malware.
 Besides, it is illegal to use these tools.
 Additionally, have reputable anti-virus or anti-spyware software installed and keep it enabled at all times.
 If you have already opened malicious attachments, we recommend running a scan with Combo Cleaner Antivirus for macOS to automatically eliminate infiltrated malware.

 Your Apple ID was used to sign in to a new web browser.

 Your Apple ID has been temporarily disabled for security reason.
 When you see this alerts, you can go to iforgot.apple.com to unlock your account with your existing password.
 Your account will permanently disabled if you not verify your account under 24 hours.

 Screenshot of a fake Apple ID management website:

 Manual threat removal might be a lengthy and complicated process that requires advanced computer skills.
-Combo Cleaner is a professional automatic malware removal tool that is recommended to get rid of Disabled Apple ID scam.
+Combo Cleaner is a professional automatic malware removal tool that is recommended to get rid of macOS malware.
 Download it by clicking the button below: